 As a global company, we work across many diverse cultures where concepts of appropriate business conduct can vary widely.
 We believe ethical business conduct is about values and integrity as well as compliance and risk mitigation.
 Taking a proactive approach in ethical business conduct increases trust in our company and improves relationships with key stakeholders.

 In the Novo Nordisk Way, we outline expectations for employee behaviour by stating that ‘we never compromise on quality and business ethics’ (Essential 10).
-This is supported by our Business Ethics policy and procedures for how to operate.
+This is supported by our Business Ethics Code of Conduct and Business Ethics Compliance Framework for how to operate.

 Our processes that help identify and assess risks, track their development and define actions on how to mitigate them include:

-High-risk situations, on which we are currently focusing, as outlined in the Novo Nordisk Business Ethics Code of Conduct, are:
+High-risk topics, on which we are currently focusing, as outlined in the Novo Nordisk Business Ethics Code of Conduct, are:

 All employees in Novo Nordisk are expected to adhere to the company’s policies and guidelines at all times.
-The Business Ethics Compliance Officer/Chief Compliance Officer is in charge of implementing the corporate Business Ethics standards.
+The Chief Compliance Officer is in charge of implementing the corporate Business Ethics standards.